 How is the group run?

 IFCP has recently become a more collectively run organisation, where responsibilities are shared between members, while still maintaining some individual roles (eg. Secretary, Treasurer).

 What are the criteria for membership?

 There are two levels of membership.
 Full Membership and Trainee Membership.
 The experience of personal therapy or counselling is an essential requirement for all members.
-However, in some circumstances we will consider applications from psychotherapists who may not have had personal therapy but who are receiving regular clinical supervision.
+However, in some circumstances we will consider applications from counsellors and psychotherapists who may not have had personal therapy but who are receiving regular clinical supervision.

 Who is eligible for full membership?

 To be eligible for full membership of IFCP, applicants must be a member of BACP, UKCP, BPC or equivalent professional body.
 The annual subscription is £30 (or £40 for those wishing to donate an additional £10 to our bursary fund).
 Applicants who might wish to take advantage of a bursary are invited to make an enquiry which will then be handled, in confidence, by our Membership Secretary and/or Treasurer.

 Trainee membership is for counsellors or psychotherapists currently in the process of completing their professional qualifications with a recognised training organisation, but who are not yet fully qualified.
 The annual subscription is £20.